testillano/h2agent/README.md

 ```

 Again, this image is uploaded for every `tag` and also for `master` branch, to be available for corresponding `helm charts` (normally packaged into releases) which will be described in following [sections](#how-it-is-delivered).

+And also, you could use the automation script `./build.sh` located at project root to build the docker-executable image.

 ## Build project natively